 Every month after the first, they should gain about 1.5-2 pounds and grow 1-1.5 inches.
 And, a good thing for moms and dads, a newborn may sleep 16-17 hours a day the first month of life.

 After the 6-month mark, infant growth is not as rapid.
 However, infants need more calories in relation to their size.

 Every month, your baby should gain about 1.5-2 pounds and grow 2-3 inches.
 An infant's weight by 4-6 months should be double their birth weight.

 By 8 months, the average boy will weigh between 14.5-17.5 pounds, while girls will weigh about a half-pound less.

-At 1 year of age, the typical child weighs about 3 times her birth weight.
+At 1 year of age, the typical toddler weighs about 3 times their birth weight.
 However, between ages 1-2 a toddler will gain only about 5 pounds.

 Your pediatrician will keep track of your baby’s growth, but it’s always good to have a sense of what’s typical and how you can help keep your little one on track.
 Learn more about your baby’s milestones during their first 2 years.